 Last Updated on

 Maastricht is such a lovely city and it’s always delightful to have an excuse to revisit Maastricht.
-After finding a steal on NS, we packed our bags for a weekend to explore Maastricht’s Christmas market, Magical Maastricht.
+After finding a steal on NS last year, we packed our bags for a weekend to explore Maastricht’s Christmas market, Magical Maastricht.
 Needless to say, our weekend in Limburg enjoying Maastricht and Valkenburg was just what we needed.
-Keep reading for tips for visiting Maastricht during
+I recently returned back to Maastricht to revisit Maastricht during the magical Christmas season and I’ve updated this post with more tips for visiting Maastricht during

 When to visit Magical Maastricht

 The Magical Maastricht Christmas Market is open daily between November 29th and December 31st.
-(These dates are for 2019.)
+(These dates were for 2019 and will update this for 2020.)
 Although the hours may differ for certain days, it should be open between

 The weekend is the most popular time to visit,